Vaastav-Technologies/py-logician/README.md

 ## 🔄 Environment Variable Configuration

-`logician` reads log levels from environment variables like:
+`logician` can read and set log levels from environment variables like:

 ```bash
 LGCN_ALL_LOG=DEBUG